Colonia Roma: Demographics

 The 2010 population of Roma Norte was 27,770 and of Roma Sur 17,406.
 The 2000 population of Roma Norte was 26,610 and of Roma Sur 17,406.

 Since the 1990s, there was a small poor community of about 35 Otomi in the colonia, living in abject poverty.
 Most earned money and depend on community soup kitchens.
 Most live as squatters in abandoned buildings.

 Jewish community in Roma and Condesa

-In the 1930s and 40s many Jewish residents moved from downtown Mexico City to Roma and Condesa, where Yiddish was the unofficial language of Parque México, the local park.
-A few synagogues are still in operation on the Roma borough, like the Yehuda Halevi Synagogue.
-Today, in the Condesa borough, there are several more small orthodox synagogues hidden inside houses on Amsterdam Avenue, and another synagogue at the corner of Montes de Oca and Parral streets.
+In the 1930s and 40s many Jewish residents moved from downtown Mexico City to Roma and Condesa, where Yiddish was the unofficial language of Parque España, the local park.
+A few synagogues are still in operation in Roma, like the Yehuda Halevi Synagogue.
+Today, in adjacent Condesa, there are several more small orthodox synagogues hidden inside houses on Amsterdam Avenue, and another synagogue at the corner of Montes de Oca and Parral streets.
 In the 1950s, 60s, and 70s, Jews moved further west to Polanco, Lomas de Chapultepec, Interlomas, Bosques de las Lomas, and Tecamachalco, where the majority are now based.

-Little Italy

-Italians who had been living in the streets of La Merced since the late 1800s started to move to the area from the 1950's onward as they became economically stable.
-Many more started to move into the area from the 1990's to today.
-Most have origins in northern Italy but southern Italy is also represented.
-The "Barrio Italiano" or "Via Italia" is along Calle Orizaba from Plaza Luis Cabrera to Plaza Rio de Janeiro up to Calle Puebla.
-Many Italian restaurants and gelaterias have sprung up with La Bella Italia being the most popular and the statue of The David holding celebrations for the Italian community when the Italian Team wins in football games.

-Colombia Chiquita

-Little Colombia has been forming along Medellin Avenue, especially in front of the Mercado Medellin since the late 1980s.
-Strong Colombian immigration has brought about a vibrant Colombian community with many Colombian businesses, especially restaurants, catering to the Colombian community and the rest of the city.

-Little Spain

-Little Spain comes about from the Spanish community from La Merced and Calle Lopez by Chinatown moving into La Roma in the 1940s.
-Especially as they became an economic powerhouse.
-More Spaniards kept immigrating to Mexico and the community kept growing into what today is Villa Madrid and Parque España where a replica of the Cibeles Fountain has been erected by the large community as a gift to the city that welcomed them with open arms.
-The Spanish community is very active and many regional Spanish institutions like Centro Gallego are also in the area along with many Spanish restaurants and shops in the area.